What is Bridge?

 4) College and Career Counseling

-Bridge counsels students to understand their college options and navigate the application process.
-Since the summer of 2019, students have engaged in mentorship, small group, and one-on-one meetings to learn about their college options and prepare to apply to universities that fit their interests.
+Bridge counsels students to understand their college options and navigate their application processes.
+Since summer of 2019, students have engaged in mentorship, small group, and one-on-one meetings to learn about their college options and prepare them to apply to universities that fit their interests and capacities.

-- 1-on-1 mentorship from Sept 2019 – Feb 2022 from college graduates and professional educators
+- One-on-one mentorship sessions that started from Sep 2019 – Feb 2022 conducted by college graduates and professional educators.

-- Narrative writing focused on personal storytelling including small group workshops and one-on-one feedback and revision
+- Narrative/Creative writing focused on personal storytelling including small group workshops and one-on-one feedback/revision.

-- Leadership coaching to support students to intentionally deepen their leadership and represent it in their CV
+- Leadership coaching to support students to deepen their leadership and represent it in their CVs.

-- College Research training for students to understand how to find the many global opportunities
+- Research training for students to understand how to find many global opportunities that match the colleges/universities academic requirements.

-- 1-on-1 College Counseling to guide students to identify the best fit options for the
+- One-on-one College Consultation sessions to guide students to identify the best fit options for them.

-Taawon (cooperation) is the founder of Bridge and the funding organization for the current cohort. of Taawon is a non-profit civil society organization registered in Switzerland.
-Since its founding in 1983, Taawon has supported vulnerable Palestinians to live in dignity, and works in partnership with local communities to relieve hardship and meet basic needs.
+Taawon (cooperation) is the founder of Bridge and the funding organization for the current cohort.
+It is a non-profit civil society organization registered in Switzerland.
+Since the organization establishment in 1983, Taawon has supported vulnerable Palestinians to live in dignity, and works in partnership with local communities to relieve hardship and meet basic needs.

 Bridge students are truly extraordinary.
-Though they are all unique, they share common values of high achievement and commitment to their community.
-Below are snapshots of four of our students, a preview of the 100 overall, to demonstrate a bit of their diversity of experiences, identities, skills, and passions.
+They are all unique, they share common values of high achievement and commitment to their community.
+Below are snapshots of four of our students, a preview of the 100 overalls, to demonstrate a bit of their diversity of experiences, identities, skills, and passions.